rahil627/my-programming-stuff/langs/programming-languages.md

 ActionScript (3)
   - thanks to Flash and it's game engines FlashPunk and Flixel, i was able to make my first *little* games with them! :)
-  - to this day, that was the best game dev experience i've ever had: pure code-only **light-weight scripting**
+  - **to this day, that was the best game dev experience i've ever had: pure code-only _light-weight scripting_**
   - Haxe feels very close to ActionScript in both syntax and features, and really just made the perfect replacement for it, so, there's no need for this now, but good to note for history's sake
-    - *update:* as it turns out, Nicholas (the maker of Haxe) wrote the compiler for ActionScript 2 :o ...now it all makes sense..!
+    - as it turns out, Nicholas (the maker of Haxe) wrote the compiler for ActionScript 2 :o ...now it all makes sense..!
   - my second love, leading me to Haxe
+    - ...what was my first love??